-If you plan to import substances from a UK-based company into the EU after the transition period ends, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
+If you plan to import substances from a UK-based company into the EU, it is you, not the UK-based company, who will have to submit the C&L notifications to ECHA.
 A C&L notification must also be submitted for substances in mixtures, when the concentration of the substance triggers the classification of the mixture.
 A separate C&L notification is not needed when you have registered the substance.
-Any mixture that you import will need to comply with the CLP Regulation.
+Any mixture that you import will need to comply with the CLP Regulation (see Q&A 1540).

 Poison centre notifications (Article 45 and Annex VIII to CLP)

-If you, as an EU-based company, plan to import a hazardous mixture from a UK-based company into the EU after the transition period ends, it is you, not the UK-based company who will have to submit the poison centre notification to the appointed body in each Member State where you place the mixture on the market (note that “import” is placing on the market).
+If you, as an EU-based company, plan to import a hazardous mixture from a UK-based company into the EU, it is you, not the UK-based company who will have to submit the poison centre notification to the appointed body in each Member State where you place the mixture on the market (note that “import” is placing on the market).

-A notification is needed before you place the mixture on the market after the end of the transition period, even if your UK supplier has already submitted one.
+A notification is needed before you place the mixture on the market.
 Note that Annex VIII to the CLP Regulation will apply to mixtures intended for consumer and professional use from 1 January 2021.
-In many Member States, national systems will continue to apply until that date.

 What about the PIC Regulation?

-As an EU company, you will need to start notifying exports to the UK of chemicals under the PIC Regulation.
-After the transition period, UK companies on the other hand will no longer have obligations under the PIC Regulation.
-This also means that UK companies will no longer have to notify their exports through ePIC or have access to the application, and export notifications submitted by any UK-based company will be disabled.
+As an EU company, you need to notify exports to the UK of chemicals under the PIC Regulation.
+UK companies on the other hand no longer have obligations under the PIC Regulation.
+This also means that UK companies no longer have to notify their exports through ePIC or have access to the application.

 - Act now – updated IT tools and Brexit advice for companies 05/11/2020